xytovl/steam-runtime-tools/bin/logger.md

 # DESCRIPTION

-If run without a *COMMAND*, **srt-logger** reads from standard input and writes to standard error, a log file and/or the systemd Journal.
+If run without a *COMMAND*, **srt-logger** reads from standard input and writes to a log file.
+Depending on configuration and execution environment, messages might also be copied to the terminal and/or the systemd Journal.

 If run with a *COMMAND*, **srt-logger** runs the *COMMAND* with its standard output and standard error connected to a pipe, with a new